 meteoric

-Extremely rapid, dazzling, and often short-lived, like a meteor streaking across the sky.
+Meteoric (adjective) means Extremely rapid, dazzling, and often short-lived, like a meteor streaking across the sky.
+Example: “The band had a meteoric rise to fame after their song went viral.”

-How to Use Meteoric
+How to use meteoric

 Learner’s notesIn plain EnglishSomething that happens incredibly fast and dramatically, often too fast to last.